kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 ## Are we ready to use WAAPI?

 Web Animations API is relatively new with initial version of spec published in June 2012.
 At the moment of writing this article the [browser support]() isn’t great.
 Even the browsers that support it offer a very inconsistent level of implementation.
 If you would like to play around with bleeding edge parts of this spec,  [Firefox Nightly build](https://nightly.mozilla.org/) is the best playground.
-The status of [Webkit](https://webkit.org/status/#specification-web-animations) is under consideration and roadmap priority for [IE platform](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/webanimationsjavascriptapi) is medium.
+The status of [Safari](https://webkit.org/status/#specification-web-animations) is under consideration and roadmap priority for [IE platform](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/webanimationsjavascriptapi) is medium.
+The first mobile implementation very recently met Android deices and we all are looking to have Web Animations API on iOS.

 [![Browser support for Web Animations API](/photos/2016-05-21-1.jpg)](http://caniuse.com/#feat=web-animation)